lnvglr/character-diversion/character-diversion.md

 >
 > — Büscher-Ulbrich, Kadelbach, Kindermann (HG.)

-In the typographic sense this means that some conventions can be explained with practical reasons while others only make sense for the mere reason that a critical mass is following those conventions and breaking them would cause more loss than gain (**example?**).
+In the typographic sense this means that some conventions can be explained with practical reasons while others only make sense for the mere reason that a critical mass is following those conventions and breaking them would cause more loss than gain.

 The rhythm of ascenders and descenders in Latin script words gives an often unique silhouette to those words improving their readability (Mandel, 1993).
 Ascenders and descenders are letter shape conventions that have evolved over centuries and bring with them a very practical benefit that is still relevant today.